 Are you obsessed with cruciferous vegetables too?
 What have you been making?
 And what do you put in your ideal cabbage slaw?

 - 450 grams (1 pound) green cabbage, sliced

 - 3/4 teaspoon fine sea salt

-- 3 tablespoons mayonnaise (substitute plain yogurt if prefered)
+- 3 tablespoons mayonnaise (substitute plain yogurt or vegan sesame mayonnaise if preferred)

 - 1 teaspoon strong mustard

 - a 2-cm (3/4-inch) piece of fresh ginger, finely grated

 - a small bunch fresh dill, finely chopped

 - Start at least 1 hour before.
 Place the cabbage in a colander and stir in the salt.
 Let rest for 30 minutes (if the cabbage is sliced very thinly) to 1 hour (if it is sliced more coarsely) to soften.

 - Rinse thoroughly in fresh water to remove the excess salt (taste one piece to check) and drain well.
 Transfer to a clean kitchen towel and pat gently to dry the cabbage further.